higuin01/the-easy-mode-k8s/README.md

 A Go-based automation tool that simplifies the deployment and management of multi-node Kubernetes clusters using Vagrant.
 It provides a streamlined way to create, manage, and monitor development Kubernetes environments with integrated monitoring and GitOps capabilities.

 This project automates the setup of a complete Kubernetes environment including a master node and multiple worker nodes, with pre-configured essential components like Cilium for networking, MetalLB for load balancing, NGINX Ingress Controller, ArgoCD for GitOps, and Prometheus for monitoring.
-The automation handles all aspects from VM provisioning to Kubernetes component installation and configuration, making it ideal for development and testing environments.
+The automation now uses Helm charts with standard templates for easier management and updates, handling all aspects from VM provisioning to Kubernetes component installation and configuration, making it ideal for development and testing environments.

 ## Repository Structure
 ```